 Scientific studies have shown that acupuncture plus electrical stimulation can help induce ovulation in PCOS patients and I see that as well in my clinic.

 Most all my fertility patients, PCOS ones included, get prescribed individual Chinese herbal prescriptions to help regulate their hormone levels and menstrual cycles.
 There is no one specific herb I can recommend here as each case is different.
 See a NCCAOM certified Chinese herbalist for your case.

 Lastly, most all PCOS patients show up with vitamin D deficiency.
-So, get in some vitamin d daily—the best is through 10 minutes of unprotected sun exposure daily.
+So, get some vitamin d daily—the best is through 10 minutes of unprotected sun exposure daily.
 Second best is through taking a daily dose of cod liver oil (high in omega 3 fatty acids, vitamin d and vitamin a).
-My favorite brand to recommend is Green Pastures fermented cod liver oil.
-Typical dosage is 2 capsules/day of cod liver oil (which gives you about 3,000-5,000 iu’s of vitamin D).
+Typical dosage is 2 capsules/day of cod liver oil (which gives you about 3,000-5,000 IU’s of vitamin D).

 To sum up—the best way to ensure pregnancy when suffering from PCOS:

 - Clean up your diet: No sugar, no soy, no white flour.
 Eat only organic, grass-fed and hormone free animal products.
 Focus on avoiding all environmental hormones.

 - Track your BBT daily to pinpoint ovulation

 - Get a healthy dose of vitamin D daily

 And, most importantly, stay optimistic.
 I’ve never had a PCOS patient not get pregnant in my clinic.
 You WILL get pregnant!